 Q: How can I book Second Shift for a performance?

-A: See our contacts page and fill out the form; choose the "Booking" category, and our Business Director will contact you.
+A: See our Contact Us page and click the appropriate link, and our Business Director will contact you.

 Q: How much does it cost to book Second Shift?

 A: Our rates are flexible based on the location of the concert, the number of songs requested, and the type of performance.
 For community events and non-profit organizations, for example, we’re normally able to do pro bono concerts.

 Q: How many people are in Second Shift?

 A: We keep our member count between 8 and 12.

 Q: What is the age range in Second Shift?

 A: We’re an adult group, so 21 is the youngest, but there’s no upward limit.
 Generally, our members are in their 20s to 50s.